ptrpl4/bash-mac/leftovers/web-tech/jwt.md

 ## Payload (JWT Claims Set)

 Contains the claims.
 Claims are statements about an entity (typically, the user) and additional data.
-There are three types of claims:&#x20;
+There are three types of claims:

 * _registered_
 * _public_